Last Updated: March 12th, 2020

 Run Time: 106 min, IMDb: 7.6/10

 What Is It: After a stint in Hollywood, Alfonso Cuarón returned to Mexico for this story of two privileged high school boys (Diego Luna and Gael Garcia Bernal) who road trip with an older woman (Maribel Verdú) in search of an unspoiled stretch of beach.
-In the process, they discover freedom like they’d never imagined — and maybe more freedom than they can handle.
+In the process, they discover freedom as they’d never imagined — and maybe more freedom than they can handle.

 Why It’s Great For Travelers: Cuarón’s stylish film plays out against the backdrop of Mexican political upheaval and plays with notions of upturning the established order on scales both large and small, all the while suggesting that no paradise lasts forever.
 Those are universal travel themes if ever we’ve heard them.

 Inglourious Basterds (2009)

 Run Time: 153 min | IMDb: 8.3/10